AnantharamanLab/Hydrothermal_plume_omics_Zhou_et_al._2021/README.md

 (Higher version of each software should be OK, normally.
 Detailed information for backward compatibility could be found in the official website for each software)

-_Explanation to each step in the pipeline:_
+_Explanation of each step in the pipeline:_

 **Step 1**  01.Transcriptom_mapping_in_33.pl